Martiless/nondairy-godmother/static/documents/TESTING.md

 *(Please refer to the Bugs section of the [README](/README.md) for more information)*

 Once this issue was sorted testing of the Newsletter form was able to continue.
 The checks were as follows:
-* Click on the 'Submit' button without entering any details, this will cause an error message to appear staing "Please fill out this field".
+* Click on the 'Submit' button without entering any details, this will cause an error message to appear staing ***"Please fill out this field"***.
 This message will appear each time the user tries to submit the form without filling out any of the fields in the form.
 * Once the user has filled out all the fields in the form and clicked on the submit button they will be directed back to the home page where a message will pop up "Thank you for signing up to our newsletter"

 ### Register:
 Like the Newsletter page, the Register page has a form for the user to fill out however, in this form not all fields are required.
 * The first test on the Register page was to check if the link to the "Log In" page at the top of the form works.
 Clicking on this link will bring the user straight to the Login Page.
-* Click on the 'Submit' button without entering any details, this will cause an error message to appear staing "Please fill out this field".
+* Click on the 'Submit' button without entering any details, this will cause an error message to appear staing ***"Please fill out this field"***.
 This message will appear each time the user tries to submit the form without filling in the required fields.
 * If the user tried to create a password that is too easy or too common they will not be able to proceed and will get all or some of the following messages:
     * This password is too short.
     * It must contain at least 8 characters.